Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-basics-error-handling.md

 ## Throwing new exceptions in JavaScript

-By now, we have seen how to catch errors, and often these are just the errors JavaScript throws for us.
+By now, we have seen how to catch errors, and often these are just the errors JavaScript throws at us.

-But we can also introduce our own errors, because there might be some user error.
+But we can also introduce our errors because there might be some user errors.

 We can invoke these by using the `throw` method.
 This can then use an `Error` or a custom message.